List of maglev train proposals: Orlando maglev

+Old Dominion University maglev

 In 1999, Old Dominion University agreed to work with American Maglev of Atlanta to construct an on-campus student transportation link of less than 1 mi — using a smart train / dumb track design in which most sensors, magnets, and computation were located on the train rather than the track.
 Several other institutes of higher learning rejected the project with cost and safety concerns.
 While projected to cost less to build per mile (1.6 km) than existing systems, the ODU maglev was never operational.
 After far exceeding its projected $14 million budget, a groundbreaking was held in 2001, the project was completed in 2002; and the technology failed: the vehicle lost its "float" and come to a full friction stop on top of the rail, damaging much of the system.
 American Maglev and ODU dissolved their relationship and the project became an internal university research project.
 In October 2006, the research team performed an unscheduled test of the car that went smoothly.
 The system was subsequently removed from the power grid for nearby construction.
 In February 2009, the team retested the sled and was successful despite power outages on campus.
 ODU subsequently partnered with a Massachusetts-based company to test another maglev train.
 MagneMotion Inc. was expected to bring its prototype maglev vehicle, about the size of a van, to the campus to test in 2010.
 Disassembly of the maglev track and supports began in May 2023, effectively putting an end to the project.

+Union Pacific freight conveyor

+In 2008, there were plans for an 8 km maglev container shuttle to be built for Union Pacific to connect the Ports of Los Angeles and Long Beach, with UP's intermodal container transfer facility.
+The system would be based on "passive" technology, with the vehicles containing only permanent magnets, eliminating the need for an onboard power supply.
+The system is being designed by General Atomics.